sukibaby/simfile-title-tool/README.md

 # simfile-tool
 Easily manage all your simfiles/stepcharts.
 Compatible with `.sm` and `.ssc` formats, and works fine with very large directories containing thousands of simfiles.
 You can run it as a PowerShell script, or download a pre-compiled exe in the "Releases" section.

+## Please note the code is still in very early stages and is being updated frequently.
+At this time, known problems are that non-Unicode characters may get broken when using the auto capitalization feature.

 With this program, you can:
 - Use the directory you're in, or all subdirectories too (change your entire Songs folder at once, if you want)
 - Check for characters which may not work in all versions of StepMania